 To prepare this one, simply mix your green tea in a cocktail shaker with lemon-lime soda, then shake vigorously and pour from the cocktail shaker into your shot glasses (or shot glass!) for a favorite alcoholic drink.

 The key here though?
 Make sure you're using natural sugars or honey—not high fructose corn syrup!
+Also, the combination of green tea, lemon, ginger, and honey is one of the most potent cocktails around.

 Taking Your Green Tea Shot to the Next Level with Amla Green